-Canon 60D versus Canon 77D
+Canon 60D vs 77D

-The Canon EOS 60D and the Canon EOS 77D are two digital cameras that were announced, respectively, in August 2010 and February 2017.
+The Canon EOS 60D and the Canon EOS 77D are two digital cameras that were revealed to the public, respectively, in August 2010 and February 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 60D has a resolution of 17.9 megapixel, whereas the 77D provides 24 MP.
+The 60D has a resolution of 17.9 megapixels, whereas the 77D provides 24 MP.

-Body comparison: Canon 60D vs Canon 77D
+Body comparison: Canon 60D vs 77D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is notably smaller (15 percent) than the Canon 60D.
 Moreover, the 77D is markedly lighter (28 percent) than the 60D.
 It is worth mentioning in this context that the 60D is splash and dust resistant, while the 77D does not feature any corresponding weather-sealing.